 If your wedding is in the heat of the day it might be nice to provide fancy umbrellas for the guests to sit under, or even provide ponchos for each guest to cover themselves with.
 If it’s hot you might want to think about providing pretty paper fans for your guests.

 If there is a chance your wedding might be cold for your guests, think about providing heating lamps or even cute blankets that can double as your wedding favor.

 Also, I’ve heard of people passing our SPF and bug spray.
 Thoughtful.

-Another thoughtful thing to do is provide cheap flats for those that end up wearing heels.
+Another thoughtful thing to do is provide cheap flip-flops for those that end up wearing heels.
 I ended up wearing heel protects on my shoes to more easily walk around, another option to offer to your guests.
-(Although I will admit they can be a little pricey if buying a lot of them.)

 And if you have a wedding outdoors – Spoiler alert – part of your theme was already chosen for you.
 Now you don’t have to wear white overalls to match your outdoor theme, but it’s not necessarily the right place to pick a ballgown dress either.
 Believe me, I’ve seen it.

 Friends, if you are in a beautiful outdoor setting, use it to your advantage.
 Face the lake/mountain/river for your ceremony.
 Plan your hors d’oeuvres outside so people can enjoy it.

 Set up a photo booth outside.
 While planning my wedding I wanted to hang picture frames from trees with the Lake in the background for cute “Instagram-ready” photos.
 We still ended up planning something cute inside, in case of rain though.

 Set up lawn games like a giant Jenga set.
 How fun!